Skip to content

 Step 3: Add the Parents' Generation

-Claire connects to their marriage line.
+Move Ray to the left and Janet to the right.
 Set their relationship line to Divorce.

-Their son Jonas connects to their marriage line and sits on the same horizontal level as Claire.
+Click Ray or Keisha's shape and select Add Children; Jonas drops in below their line on the same horizontal level as Claire.

 At this level, the genogram shows that Claire grew up with divorced parents.